D-Whipp/blue-letter-boutique/README.md

 -   Stripe for payments
 -   React for the Front End Library
 -   Netlify for deployment
--   Google Firebase
+-   Google Firebase for database
--   Google Login
+-   Google Login for user authentication
--   DotEnv
+-   DotEnv for environment
+-   ImageKit.io for my Content Delivery Network
+-     - This is where I store all of my images for my database (Google Firebase) to reference

 ## License